Gender Pay

 Understanding the Gap

-Our analysis of our gender pay gap shows that it arises not from paying men more than women, but rather from the gender balance i.e. fewer women hold senior positions than men.
+Our analysis of our gender pay gap shows that it arises not from paying men more than women, but rather from the gender balance within the Company i.e. fewer women hold senior positions within the Company than men.

-In this review period the gender split has swapped and there are now 51.69% men versus 48.31% women, which is still quite close to an even split.
-However, in the same period the percentage of women in the most senior positions increased by 5% to 48.44% which highlights the work that is being carried out to progress women’s careers and is something we look forward to building on.
+In this review period the gender split of the Company has again swapped and there are now 49.47% men versus 50.53% women, which is still quite close to an even split.
+Although, in the same period we have seen the percentage of women in the most senior positions reduce, there are now more women than men in all the other three quartiles.
+We still feel this is indicative of the work that is being carried out to bring in more women and progress their careers within our industry.
+We fully appreciate there is more work to be done in this area and are fully committed to reducing this gap.

-We are confident that our gender pay gap does not stem from paying men and women differently for the same or equivalent work but reflects the roles in which men and women work and the salaries that these roles attract.
+We are confident that our gender pay gap does not stem from paying men and women differently for the same or equivalent work but reflects the roles in which men and women work within the company and the salaries that these roles attract.

 Contact us